 If you really want all your tracks to be separate, one option is to record through your interface at the same time.
 The Rodecaster Pro allows you to multitrack record to either your MicroSD card or through your USB port so you can record through an editing program on your computer, and still keep the tracks separate.
 Combine those tracks with your Zencastr tracks... and voila!
 You have separate tracks for all your participants.

-Be mindful of your interface settings as they make cause some a strange echo/delay in Zencastr.
+Be mindful of your interface settings as they may cause some a strange echo/delay in Zencastr.

 If you're using the Rodecaster Pro, here are the settings we recommend.